camunda-community-hub/camunda-7-cockpit-plugin-statistics/README.md

 ## Known issues

-- zoom in/out not working with enabled "statistics" tab in process definition detail view
-## Roadmap

 **features we are working on**

-- overlay information for rendered process diagram
-- more analytics graphs
+- more fancy plots ;)
+- generic dashboard mechanism

 **todo**

 - implement some kind of caching mechanism
-- implement a generic dashboard mechanism
 - implement further graphs (cases)
 - more tests

 **done**

+- overlay information for rendered process diagram
+- more analytics graphs
 - db query tests for different databases
 - drill-in/out for process instance / activity pie charts
 - feedback mechanism